Archives and Records Management Graduate Program

 Since 1972, the Graduate Program in Archives and Records Management has prepared students for professional careers in both archives and records management.
 The curriculum emphasizes the interdependence of these two disciplines, both of which are essential to the challenges of documenting and preserving essential evidence of modern organizations and individuals.

-A required master's thesis provides opportunity for original research and writing.
+Students engage in original research and writing, either through a year-long seminar to prepare a publishable article on a topic in archives/records management, or through a master's thesis on a topic in history.
 The purpose of this program is to prepare students for a career, not just their first job, and to enable them to learn to think and function as professional archivists and/or records managers.